Safecast/bGeigieMini/README.md

           config save [eeprom/file]      Writes configuration to EEPROM or SD card. config copy [eeprom/file]      Copy configuration from EEPROM or SD card to memory. config help                    Show this help.

+    To make any configuration change permanent, do not forget to type `config save`.

 * The `gpsfullcold` command forces the GPS to do a full cold restart, meaning the